hogatejon/capstone-jh/README.md

 # Overview

 This is an app that a fishing charter business can use to maintain and keep track of different charters that they offer.
-They can add Charters to predefined
+They can add Charters to predefined types of fishing (or Organizations)

 ## How to Start Server